approximately-equal/kingmaker-thesis/contents/matter/methods.typ

   ```
 ]

 While preferences may be implemented the same as @realization, the way they are _utilized_ in `kingmaker` is different.
 In theory---and reality---preferences are defined per voter.
-In `kingmaker`, preferences are defined once for a bloc of voters (e.g. Democrats, Independents, etc).
+In `kingmaker`, preferences are defined once for a bloc of voters (e.g., Democrats, Independents, etc).
 This means that when different voters draw from the preference, they are drawing from the same underlying distribution.
-Thus we should model preferences for a voting bloc as aggregate preferences of all voters in the voting bloc, and that each draw is that voters individual preferences being defined.
+Thus we should model preferences for a voting bloc as aggregate preferences of all voters in the voting bloc, and that each draw is that voter's individual preferences being defined.

-This notion is not entirely accurate, as this means that realization is depends entirely on the average preferences of the voting bloc that they are a member of, with no intra-bloc differentiation.
+This notion is not entirely accurate, as this means that realization depends entirely on the average preferences of the voting bloc that they are a member of, with no intra-bloc differentiation.
 In reality, preferences can vary within a voting bloc, and individual preferences may deviate from the average in a random way.
 In this way, aggregating all preferences within a voting bloc loses valuable information.
 However, it is sufficient for our purposes.

 We are primarily interested in well-known and well-understood preference models, thus `kingmaker` implements a number of such preference models.
 These include: